-Pages 8 to 27 of the UK Standard For Professional Engineering Competence set out the threshold generic competence standard for registration as an Engineering Technician, Incorporated Engineer or Chartered Engineer, and include some examples of the kind of evidence which would help demonstrate these.
+The UK Standard For Professional Engineering Competence set out the threshold generic competence standard for registration as an Engineering Technician, Incorporated Engineer or Chartered Engineer, and include some examples of the kind of evidence which would help demonstrate these.
 The exemplifying educational requirements for each category of registration are also given.
 The standard has widespread support and is based on occupational standards developed for the main industries and services in which engineers are employed.